 The 9th in five years

 The 9th arrondissement is the arrondissement our property hunters recommend most often in 2026.
-Not because it is trendy, but because it checks every box for a successful purchase: centrality, architectural quality, neighborhood life, positive price dynamics.
+Not because it is trendy, but because it checks every box for a successful purchase: centrality, architectural quality, neighbourhood life, positive price dynamics.
 If your project leads you there, do not delay.

 Frequently asked questions